 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Lombard Park District, total net position increased approximately \$0.6 million to \$22.2 million during 2018.
-This 3% increase is primarily due to increases in revenue from charges for services in recreation, in property tax collection, investment earnings from the bond proceeds for construction of the new athletic center, and controlling expenses throughout the District.
-The Districts' total assets and deferred outflows of resources total \$44.2 million.
-The District's total liabilities and deferred inflows of resources total \$22.0 million.
+In the case of the Lombard Park District, total net position increased approximately \$1.0 million to \$23.2 million during 2019.
+This 4.2% increase is primarily due to increases in revenue from charges for services in recreation from the new before and after school care program running for a whole calendar year and growth in property tax receipts from the increases in home values.
+The Districts' total assets and deferred outflows of resources total \$45.6 million.
+The District's total liabilities and deferred inflows of resources total \$22.4 million.

-The Lombard Park District was one of 16 Park Districts that lost more than half of their non-referendum bonding authority due to the 1993 Tax Cap Legislation.
+The Lombard Park District was one of 16 Park Districts that lost more than half of their nonreferendum bonding authority due to the 1993 Tax Cap Legislation.
 In fact, the Lombard Park District lost 100% of this type of funding.
 Late in 2003, both Houses of the State of Illinois overrode the Governor's veto of Senate Bill 83, and with it, restored to the District \$741,000 of non-referendum bonding authority.
 Illinois law now allows the District's non-referendum bonding authority limit to increase annually by the lesser of 5% or the percentage increase in the Consumer Price Index (CPI).
-As was the case in 2017, future year's net position will be positively impacted by this recent change in legislation.
+As was the case in 2018, future year's net position will be positively impacted by this recent change in legislation.